PriyoRaven/MOBA/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This project can be used as a template to make other projects or to understand some features of css to implement more thing to other.
+This project can be used as a template to make other projects or to understand some features of CSS to implement more things for others.

 This project has many more possibilities but all are not implemented here so make one and improve it more.
 And always you can come and play MOBA games cause they are also a good game genre.